HomeLatest NewsBFSIRBI bars Mastercard from onboarding new customers in India

 Preferred Source of Google

-The Reserve Bank of India (RBI) has barred Asia/Pacific Pte.
+The Reserve Bank of India () has barred Mastercard Asia/Pacific Pte.
 Ltd from onboarding new domestic customers (debit, credit or prepaid) onto its card network from July 22, 2021.
-The move is being made in response to the company’s non-compliance with local data storage regulations.
+The move is being made in response to the company’s non-compliance with local storage regulations.

 “Notwithstanding lapse of considerable time and adequate opportunities being given, the entity has been found to be non-compliant with the directions on Storage of Payment System Data,” the central bank said in a statement.